Kalirad/spiraling_complexity/README.md

 RNA folding model demo.ipynb: An ipython notebook showing RNA_folding_model.py in action.

-Ref_seqs.txt: A list 1000 reference sequences used in our paper.
+Ref_seqs.txt: A list of 1000 reference sequences (FASTA format) used in our paper.